-I adapted this recipe from a recipe for Sour Cream Chicken Enchiladas that I found online, swapping out the sour cream for healthier non-fat plain yogurt, decreasing the amount of cheese by half, and making a bunch of other minor changes.
-I was really pleased with how it came out.
+I adapted this recipe from a variety of recipes that I found online, swapping out the usual sour cream for plain yogurt, dialing down the cheese, etc. I was really pleased with how it came out.

 Corn tortillas make this recipe gluten-free — but feel free to use regular wheat tortillas if you want!

 To make this healthy chicken enchiladas recipe, you’ll need: